-Foster carer support is an area debated frequently; it can also be a measurement of an agency’s success.
-The levels that foster carers feel supported determine an agency’s success.
-When foster carers feel happy with the service they are receiving they will tell others and we would prefer to increase our number of foster carers as result of our own carers recommendations.
+Foster carer support is an area debated frequently; it is regarded as a measurement of an agency’s success.
+The levels that foster carers feel supported, determines an agency’s success.
+When foster carers feel happy with the service and support they receive they will tell others and we would prefer to increase our number of foster carers as result of our own carers recommendations.

-I heard a fabulous speaker recently talking about relationship-based teams and how they are built to go the distance as opposed to task-based teams.
+A fabulous speaker shared his thoughts with me about relationship-based teams and how they are built to go the distance as opposed to task-based teams.
 Philip Cox-Hynd refers to “true relation-“ships” as big sturdy vessels that can weather most storms and wouldn’t capsize through a heavy downpour of disagreement or a strong wind of misunderstanding.”
 This resonated with how we have built our organisational culture as we purposefully talk about the desire and mechanism of building powerful relationships within our team.

 Fostering services are responsible for providing foster carers with a range of formal and informal support, including proper supervision, short breaks, peer support, out-of-hours support and access to independent support, as well as support for their sons and daughters.
 Support received by foster carers is often scrutinised and it is something that our regulator will check is in place.
 It is a subjective area and determined individually.

 Relationship based support, we feel, is a relationship where the sense of feeling supported is a successful by-product of the great relationship that exists between two people.
 It doesn’t just happen; it takes work as with any other relationship.

 Successful relationships have a sense of respect and value, they often have a joint purpose which links them closely together and they thrive on trust between them.
 That said, there may still be debates, even disagreements as part of the relationship but it continues to work because the effort is made to make it work.
 In a relationship of this nature, it is important to invest emotionally and be prepared to take a lead on making the relationship work.

 Support of the supporters